Read our fact sheet on annual leave

 - that annual leave loading is paid for annual leave.

 On termination of employment, an employer must pay an employee for any period of untaken annual leave.
 The payment for the untaken leave has to be the same as what the employee would have been paid if they took the leave.
+This includes annual leave loading if it applied during employment.

 Awards and registered agreements can set out rules about taking, directing and granting annual leave.